-The Allegan General Hospital Foundation is excited to announce the 15 recipients of its spring scholarships awards.
+The Ascension Borgess Allegan Foundation is excited to announce the 15 recipients of its spring scholarships awards.
 These awards are given out to graduating high school seniors and employees of the Allegan Healthcare Group, to support training and higher education studies in health care.
 New this spring, the AGH Foundation is also giving our awards to children of Allegan Healthcare Group employees.
-The Foundation awarded more than $13,000 in scholarships during a ceremony held at Allegan General Hospital on Thursday, May 21, 2015.
+The Foundation awarded more than $13,000 in scholarships during a ceremony held at Ascension Borgess Allegan Hospital on Thursday, May 21, 2015.

 High school students who received awards are: Rosalie Artman, Allegan; Kaylie Colyer, Plainwell;Hayley Gilder, Hopkins; Emily Schipper, Martin; Madalyn Smith, Allegan; and Morgan Winger, Wayland.

 Allegan Healthcare Group team members that received scholarships are: Jennifer Clevenger (Allegan), Allegan Professional Health Services and Robert Guise (Kalamazoo), Radiology.
 Jessica Doornaag(Plainwell), Allegan Professional Health Services, Robert Hayes Family Scholarship; Angela Hosek-Wilson (Kalamazoo), Surgery, Debra Rae Daniels Memorial Scholarship Fund; and Jessica Miller (Plainwell), Cancer Care and Infusion Center, Chester Oisten Scholarship Fund.